The Saffrons: Hockey

 Eastbourne Hockey Club was founded in 1899 and 2024 will be its 125th year of existence.
-It moved from Devoshire Park to the Saffrons in the early 1900s.
+It moved from Devonshire Park to the Saffrons in the early 1900s.
 It also hosted one of the last international matches played on grass: England vs Wales in 1970.
 It has a sand dressed artificial grass pitch behind the Football Ground.
 Originally built in the 1990s, it was refurbished in 2014.

 Eastbourne Hockey Club currently have five men's and four ladies teams, as well as several junior teams.